boingboomtschak/cpsc-projects/README.md

-# cpsc-2018-2019
+# cpsc-projects
-Projects written for Computer Science classes for the 2018-2019 year.
+Archive for projects, labs, and code written for Computer Science classes.